 How are you banking on me purchasing the next-tiered product?
 Is it through your email funnel?

-We both know that the average email open rate is *maybe* 20% with a pathetic CTR of 2.5%.
-And the last time we checked, the average inbox gets 100+ emails a day.
+We both know the average email open rate is maybe 20%, with a pathetic CTR of 2.5%.
+The last time we checked, the average inbox received 100+ emails daily.

-Now, we are SO not saying you need to give up on email marketing.
-No, no, and no. What we’re saying is, expand your marketing horizons to include more than just email.
+Now, we are not saying you need to give up on email marketing—no, no, and no. What we’re saying is to expand your marketing horizons to include more than just email.

-Before we can jump right into designing with QR codes, we need to first understand what the heck a QR code is.
+Before we can design QR codes, we need to understand what they are.

-Talk about frustrating!
+Talk about frustrating, right?
 Needless to say, they weren’t very effective.

 So, what exactly IS a QR code?

-To put it in non-techy terms (you’re welcome), it’s just a futuristic barcode used to store URLs that can be accessed via a smartphone camera.
+To put it in non-techy terms (you’re welcome), it’s just a futuristic barcode that stores URLs that can be accessed via a smartphone camera.

 We’ll then get a notification at the top of our screen asking us to Open in a specific app (Chrome, Messenger, etc.).